Close-up portrait of a baby lying on a soft bed with a toy, showcasing innocence and curiosity.

 Can you put bed rails on an adjustable bed?

-What are rails on a bed?
+What are the rails on a bed?

 Related External Links